DFE-Digital/bat-design-history/app/glossary.md

 : These are sums of money available to trainees on (fee-based) courses in certain subjects.
 They're tax-free, and awarded by DfE, in some cases in partnership with professional bodies.
 The main difference between bursaries and scholarships is that the value of scholarships is a little higher, and you'll generally need a 2:1 to qualify for one (you'll only need a 2:2 to get a bursary).
 You also have to apply for a scholarship, whereas you'll automatically receive a bursary once you start training (if you meet the criteria).
 You can only claim one of them - not both.

 Course
-: A training programme providers create for candiates to apply to.
+: A training programme providers create for candidates to apply to.

 Course Code
 : A code used to identify courses (unique to a provider).